syeddanish41/wAlnut/README.md

 # Key Experiments

-The following experiments show off how a general learning algorithm use the brain's data structure to it's advantage to process input data and create intelligence.
+The following experiments show off how a general learning algorithm uses the brain's data structure to it's advantage to process input data and create intelligence.